InMotion Hosting Review: Pros & Cons

 Otherwise known as business class hosting, this kind is one of their most popular services.
 You can choose from a dedicated server, InMotion VPS server, WordPress, reseller hosting, and managed hosting options.
-There are 3 tiers:
+There are three tiers:

-- Power Plan: prices start at $4.49/month.
+- Power Plan: prices start at $5.99/month.
 The Power plan is a shared plan and arguably the most popular of the three.
 It allows you to host up to six websites and fifty databases, and you get unlimited disk space as well.

-A quick note on WordPress hosting.
-This hosting plan is very similar to the shared hosting plans mentioned above, only tailored for use with WordPress.
+A quick note on WordPress hosting, this hosting plan is very similar to the shared hosting plans mentioned above, only tailored for use with WordPress.
 Essentially, it has extra tools and features that improve performance and security.

 To Use InMotion or Not: Our Recommendation

 Aside from all the information we’ve provided for you, this review wouldn’t be complete without our opinion on Inmotionhosting.
 So what’s the bottom line — should you use this web hosting service or go with one of its competitors?

 For the most part, we’d recommend this service.
 With their various hosting types, you get things like fantastic customer support, a wide range of hosting resources (such as an easy-to-use website builder), excellent money-back guarantees, and competitive prices.
 Despite some of the cons, you can’t go wrong – just ensure you understand the limitations mentioned above.